jjiajian/string-matching-algorithmus/README.md

 * [FAQs](#FAQs)

 ## General Info
 This program is designed to be called from the command line.
-It will search for the substring/word and gives out its respective index or indices in a string/text, both provided by the user via the command line.
+It will search for the substring/word and gives out its respective position(s) in a string/text, both provided by the user via the command line.
 The user has three options to input his/her text:
 * enter directly via command line
 * a .txt-formatted file
 * a directory, in which the program will search for all .txt-formatted files (Best for seraching in multiple .txt-files)